Emma Gaines-Ramos: Club career

-National Women's Soccer League club Washington Spirit announced on January 6, 2025, that the club had signed Gaines-Ramos to her first professional contract, a two-year deal with options to extend for an additional two years.
-After entering the season on the season-ending injury list with a knee injury, on July 23, she was taken off the injury list and immediately loaned to USL Super League club Tampa Bay Sun for the 2025–26 season.
-She made her professional debut on August 23, coming on as a 68th-minute substitute for Victoria Haugen in the Sun's opening day 2–1 loss to Brooklyn FC.
+National Women's Soccer League club Washington Spirit announced on January 6, 2025, that they had signed Gaines-Ramos to her first professional contract on a two-year deal with options to extend an additional two years.
+After starting the season on the season-ending injury list with a knee injury, she was taken off the injury list on July 23 and immediately loaned to USL Super League club Tampa Bay Sun for the 2025–26 season.
+She made her professional debut as a second-half substitute for Victoria Haugen in the Sun's season-opening 2–1 loss to Brooklyn FC on August 23.

+On January 21, 2026, after making 11 appearances on loan in Tampa Bay, Gaines-Ramos was recalled for preseason with her parent club.